A recent thread in Lean’s Zulip server with some insights by Mario Carneiro and other folks motivated this post.

 Approach 2: Existential types

-The idea is to separate data from functionality: data will go into individual structures Circle
+The idea is to separate data from functionality: data will go into individual structures Circle, Rectangle, etc, and funcionality will go into a new type class:

 class ShapeOps (A) where